santirodriguezaffonso/santirodriguezaffonso/README.md

 ## Profile_
 Legal Analyst transitioned into iOS Developer.
 I consider myself a person who is always looking for new knowledge.
 Asking people about issues and solutions –critical & analytical thinking–.
 Strongly principled and always trying to be more intellectually honest than yesterday.
-I’m a passionate about tech.
+I’m passionate about tech.

 ## AboutMe_